-In multi-state cases, financial recoveries ordered include the amounts due to the federal government, other states, and Virginia.
+In multi-state cases, the amount of financial recoveries ordered include the amounts due to the federal government, other states, and Virginia.
 Consequently, for most multi-state cases, Virginia collects only a small portion of the ordered recoveries reported by MFCU.
-For example, in FY13 MFCU reported \$1.0 billion in financial recoveries from a successful case against a pharmaceutical company (Abbott Laboratories Inc.).
-Of that amount, Virginia received a total of \$121 million.
-The \$121 million included \$1.5 million to OAG for investigative costs, \$115 million in criminal asset forfeiture penalties for OAG and state and local law enforcement, and \$4.2 million in restitution for Virginia's Medicaid program.
+For example, in FY13 MFCU reported \$1.0 billion in financial recoveries from a successful case against pharmaceutical company Abbott Laboratories Inc. Of that, Virginia received a total of \$121 million: \$1.5 million in investigative costs, \$115 million in criminal asset forfeiture penalties, and \$4.2 million in restitution for Virginia's Medicaid program.